ka-horn/forest-fire-susceptibility-modelling/README.md

 # Forest Fire Susceptibility Modeling in North-East Germany

 This repository contains the code used to model current and future forest fire susceptibility in north-east Germany under different Shared Socio-economic Pathways (SSPs).
+Furthermore, a sample data frame (sample-data.csv) provides information on the format of the input data that can be used for testing the model workflow.

 ### About the Data
 Due to restrictions on sharing the original datasets provided by the Lower Forestry Authority of Brandenburg, we have included a sample dataset (sample_data.csv).
 This dataset contains randomized coordinates in place of the actual forest fire locations used in the study.